Indirect Cost Program

 If the applicant does not have a current NICRA (including a provisional rate), the applicant may alternatively elect to charge a de minimis rate of 10% of modified total direct costs subject to the exceptions of 2 C.F.R. § 200.414(f).
 The applicant should include a statement in its Budget Narrative that it does not have a NICRA and is electing to charge the de minimis rate.

-MTDC means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward or contract (regardless of the period of performance of the subawards or contracts).
-MTDC excludes equipment, capital expenditures (including revolving loan fund capital), charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward or contract in excess of $25,000.
+MTDC means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards).
+MTDC excludes equipment, capital expenditures (including revolving loan fund capital), charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of $25,000.
 Other items may only be excluded when necessary to avoid a serious inequity in the distribution of indirect costs, and with the approval of the cognizant agency for indirect costs.

 If chosen, this methodology must be used consistently for all federal awards until such time as the non-federal entity chooses to negotiate for a rate, which the non-federal entity may apply to do at any time.

-- Certificate of Indirect Costs – De Minimis Rate Template for Governmental Entities (DOCX)
+- Certificate of Indirect Costs – De Minimis Rate Template (DOCX)

-This template is for governmental departments or agencies that receive less than $35M in direct Federal funding and do not have a negotiated indirect cost rate.
+This template is for non-federal entities that receive less than $35M in direct Federal funding and do not have a negotiated indirect cost rate.